scientific-python/spatch/docs/source/design_choices.md

   It is named "block" just because "disable" also makes sense at runtime.
 * `_PRIORITIZE` is there as the main user API.
-* `_SET_ORDER` is fine grained to prioritize one backend over another. at runtime, this seemed less important (you can also manage via introspection).
-This mainly exists because if backend ordering is buggy, we tell users to set this to avoid the issue.
+* `_SET_ORDER` is fine grained to prioritize one backend over another.
+  At runtime this seemed less important (can be done via introspection).
+  This largely exists because if backend ordering is buggy, we tell users to set this to work around the issue.

 But of course there could be more or different ones.